 - We will go over the curriculum as needed

 - Answer questions about how to move forward

 - A coworking space at a central hub on campus to keep the grind going

 RBC Get Seeded:

 AMS eHub and RBC have partnered together to support student innovation.
-Undergraduate and Graduate students alike will have a chance to pitch their idea to receive $500 in funding.
+Undergraduate and graduate students alike will have a chance to pitch their idea to receive $500 in funding.
 Voted on by an audience made up of the UBC community, 15 teams will pitch for a chance to be one of the 8 teams to win the seed money.

 - Apply – Have an idea at any stage, whether you just thought of it and want to see where it goes, or your ready to start prototyping.
-All you have to do is create a 90 second pitch about your idea and apply here
+All you have to do is create a 90 second pitch about your idea and apply here by November 16!

 - Get Seeded – If the audience votes you as one of the top 8 business ideas, you will receive $500 to support your venture.

 Don’t have an idea, but want to come support what UBC students are doing?
 Or want a chance to win your choice of AirPods or an Apple Watch?
 Learn more and RSVP here to register as a voting audience member!
 Help choose the top 8 that receives the $500 to support their venture – see you there!